Where Intellect, Culture, and Career Opportunities Converge

 LC Lincoln Center campus

-Applicants interested in pursuing one of these majors but who wish to apply to a different campus than that listed can seek approval from the Dean of the College after enrollment as part of freshman academic advising.
+Applicants interested in pursuing one of these majors but who wish to apply to a different campus than that listed can seek approval from the Dean of the College after enrollment as part of first-year academic advising.